Sony NEX-7 Comparison Review

 The Sony Alpha NEX-7 is a mirrorless interchangeable lens camera that was announced in August 2011 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Sony NEX-7 a good camera?
-The NEX-7 has a Camera Elo of 1856.
+Is the Sony NEX-7 a good camera?
+The NEX-7 has a Camera Elo of 1820.
 This rating puts the NEX-7 below average of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the NEX-7 also ranks below average. – Well, the Sony NEX-7 is more than 8 years old, and there have been many other good digital cameras released since 2011.

 |Mirrorless system camera|

 |Sony E mount lenses|